Elpidio-Julian/quick-local-expressAPI/readme.md

 1. Download the necessary dependencies using npm i
 2. configure the port if necessary
 3. create handlers to suit your needs for debugging specific requests
+4. Use npm run start to start the server default at localhost:3000